qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 If you want to use further module parameters and flags, you need to start the GRASS Shell and run the module in the command line.

-A new feature in QGIS 1.8.0 is the support for a :guilabel:`show advanced options` button below the simplified module dialog in the :guilabel:`Options` tab.
+A new feature since QGIS 1.8 is the support for a :guilabel:`show advanced options` button below the simplified module dialog in the :guilabel:`Options` tab.
 At the moment it is only added to the module v.in.ascii as an example use, but will probably be part of more / all modules in the GRASS toolbox in future versions